 Victorian House style – 1830s to 1901

 The Victorian house design has become a common style both here in America as well as in England.
 It was also an influence during the extended period and incorporated various styles from revival.
-Victorian architectural styles can be found across the U.S. from various architectural styles.
+Victorian architectural styles can be found across the U.S. from various architectural styles, especially in Chicago.
 This includes Second Empire Style, Stick, Eastlake, Folk, Victorian Queen Anne, Richardson, Romanesque, and Shingle.
 In England, early Victorian homes show hints of the preceding Regency time although in the 1860s Italianate styles had risen.

 1860-1880s: Eastlake Victorian